 (800) 258-3862 | Contact

-As Global Synchronized Planning Program Director, Crystal was the program lead for their Oliver Wight Integrated Business Planning initiative in the Turbo Technologies business unit across six global manufacturing sites.
-In that role, she led a global, cross- functional program team to introduce new business processes through diagnostics, design workshops, structured coaching sessions, process assessments, and gap-closure projects.
+Before that, as Global Synchronized Planning Program Director, Crystal was the program lead for their Oliver Wight Integrated Business Planning initiative in the Turbo Technologies business unit across six global manufacturing sites.
+She led a global, cross-functional program team to introduce new business processes through diagnostics, design workshops, structured coaching sessions, process assessments, and gap-closure projects.

-Crystal is an Oliver Wight Certified IBP Overview instructor and earned her Six Sigma Green Belt.
-She has a BS in Psychology and an MA in Industrial Organization Psychology.
+Crystal has earned her Six Sigma Green Belt and has a BS in Psychology and an MA in Industrial Organization Psychology.

 Crystal Lee recalls the day a professional friend asked for help.
 “Our CEO is losing patience,” he told her.